reiffert2/home-assistant.io/source/_integrations/nordpool.markdown

 - Last updated - indicated when the market price was last updated.
 - Currency - The selected currency.
 - Exchange rate - EUR is the base currency so will show the exchange rate used on the market place.

+The `Exchange rate` sensor is not enabled by default.